Grace baronets

-The Gamon, later Grace Baronetcy, of Minchenden House in the County of Middlesex, was a title in the Baronetage of Great Britain.
-It was created on 11 May 1795 for Richard Gamon, for many years member of parliament for Winchester, with remainder in default of male issue of his own to his cousin Richard Grace MP.
-The latter was a member of the Irish House of Commons for Baltimore.
-Gamon was succeeded according to the special remainder by William Grace, the second Baronet, the son of Richard Grace.
+The Gamon, later Grace baronetcy, of Minchenden House in the County of Middlesex, was a title in the Baronetage of Great Britain.
+It was created on 11 May 1795 for Richard Gamon, from 1784 to 1812 Member of Parliament for Winchester, with special remainder in default of male issue of his own to his cousin Richard Grace.
+Grace was a member of the Irish House of Commons for Baltimore.
+Gamon was succeeded according to the special remainder by William Grace, the 2nd Baronet, son of Richard Grace.

 Gamon's father, also Richard, was married to Elizabeth Grace.
-The Grace family were descended from Oliver Grace (d.1708) of Shanganagh, Rathaspick, Queens County, who was appointed Chief Remembrancer of the Exchequer of Ireland and was elected MP for Ballinakill, Queens County.
+His sister Anna Eliza married, as her second husband and his second wife, the 3rd Duke of Chandos, who was Gamon's initial parliamentary patron.

-The fourth Baronet was appointed High Sheriff of County Dublin in 1888 and High Sheriff of Queen's County in 1892.
-The fifth Baronet was also High Sheriff of Queen's County in 1907.
+The 4th Baronet was appointed High Sheriff of County Dublin in 1888 and High Sheriff of Queen's County in 1892.
+The 5th Baronet was also High Sheriff of Queen's County, in 1907.

-The title became extinct on the death of the sixth Baronet in 1977.
+The title became extinct on the death of the 6th Baronet in 1977.